 My legal name (Barry Rosen) was inflicted by my parents.
-Online, I prefer to go by the name I chose for blogging (Mellow Curmudgeon).
+Online, I prefer to go by the deliberate oxymoron I chose for blogging (Mellow Curmudgeon).

 I have been a computer scientist, a software engineer, and an Alzheimer’s caregiver.
 I live in the Hudson valley and try to age gracefully while opposing assaults by bigots and plutocrats on constitutional democracy and the habitability of the only available planet.
 My blog posts consider a wide range of topics with images (mostly photos), poems (mostly haiku and tanka), and prose (mostly nonfiction).
 I often try to be humorous w/o being too flippant and serious w/o being too solemn.

 I often look at things from an odd angle.
 Red trillium plants like shade, grow low, and have flowers that face downward.
 Now is your chance to get a from-below view of a red trillium flower, in a mix of reflected and transmitted sunlight:

 Figuratively, I sometimes “look” at a neat little thing from an odd angle to shine some light on a messy big thing with a subtle similarity to the little thing.
 For example, there is a parallel between the history of a little word puzzle’s instructions and the history of a big idea in economics.